lordhaywire/mechwarrior5m/README.md

-# Mechwarrior 5 Mercenaries Mods I am Using
+# Mechwarrior 5 Mercenaries Mods I am using

 This has a link to the mods or it says Steam Workshop next to it if I got it from the Steam Workshop.